Beto-Amaral/Looker_Supermarket_Sales/README.md

 Thanks to all who take time and energy to perform Kernels with this dataset and reviewers.

 Purpose
-Is to provide a comprehensive overview of the supermarket's performance and market trends.
+is to provide a comprehensive overview of the supermarket's performance and market trends.